geeksareforlife/wandering-wolves/content/entries/2020-09-17-lizard-pirates.md

 Grun and I retired to the {{< location "Cleft Boulder" >}} for drinks while Tooms took a walk around town, to get his bearings a bit more.

 Whilst at the Cleft Boulder, {{< npc "Strot" >}} told us of pit fights every 10th day and tells us that we can take part if we wish.
+We also head more about the {{< group "Hartess Family" "Hartess" >}} mine shutting down suddenly and decided we should investigate.

 Grun and I met Tooms back at the Silver Oak, and Vayne greeted us all as friends and offered more food.
 We decided on desert - a nice apple crumble and headed to bed.